A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Abstract

 \section{Abstract}

-Joint extraction refers to extracting triples, composed of entities and relations, simultaneously from the text with a single model.
-However, most existing methods fail to extract all triples accurately and efficiently from sentences with overlapping issue, i.e., the same entity is included in multiple triples.
-In this paper, we propose a novel scheme called Bidirectional Tree Tagging (BiTT) to label overlapping triples in text.
-In BiTT, the triples with the same relation category in a sentence are especially represented as two binary trees, each of which is converted into a word-level tags sequence to label each word.
-Based on BiTT scheme, we develop an end-to-end extraction framework to predict the BiTT tags and further extract triples efficiently.
-We adopt the Bi-LSTM and the BERT as the encoder in our framework respectively, and obtain promising results in public English as well as Chinese datasets.
+Joint medical relation extraction refers to extracting triples, composed of entities and relations, from the medical text with a single model.
+One of the solutions is to convert this task into a sequential tagging task.
+However, in the existing works, the methods of representing and tagging the triples in a linear way failed to the overlapping triples, and the methods of organizing the triples as a graph faced the challenge of large computational effort.
+In this paper, inspired by the tree-like relation structures in the medical text, we propose a novel scheme called Bidirectional Tree Tagging (BiTT) to form the medical relation triples into two two binary trees and convert the trees into a word-level tags sequence.
+Based on BiTT scheme, we develop a joint relation extraction model to predict the BiTT tags and further extract medical triples efficiently.
+Our model outperforms the best baselines by 2.0\% and 2.5\% in F1 score on two medical datasets.
+What's more, the models with our BiTT scheme also obtain promising results in three public datasets of other domains.